-The neuroimaging clinical sub-study (also called Insight 46) is a clinical sub-study with the specific aims of identifying brain changes that accompany healthy ageing, and detecting brain changes that might help predict who is at greater risk of developing dementia.
+The neuroimaging clinical study (also called Insight 46) is a clinical study with the specific aims of identifying brain changes that accompany healthy ageing and detecting brain changes that might help predict who is at greater risk of developing dementia and Alzheimer’s disease.

 In 2017, Prof Nick Fox gave an interview to Lauren Pulling from Neuro Central Editor, where he discussed the study and it's aims.
 The video of the interview is below.

 The Dementias Platform UK (DPUK) published in April 2020 the final report on "Work Package 4 - Amyloid discovery cohort".
 This detailed the neuroimaging study, summarised the findings and listed the papers which had been published to date.
 A copy of this document can be found on the DPUK website.